 What?
 Nice things about change?!?

 Settle down.
-Yes, the Differ screams louder than anyone when we think Twitter is screwing something up – like ReTweets for example.
+Yes, nurse the Differ screams louder than anyone when we think Twitter is screwing something up – like ReTweets for example.
 We’ve even resorted to plagiarism and forced rhyme (sorry again Dr. Zeuss).
 Love is like that.
-But this time, we’re willing to put the Crit aside, because while it ain’t perfect.
+But this time, more about we’re willing to put the Crit aside, information pills because while it ain’t perfect.
 The new Twitter.com interface is really really good.

 In case you haven’t see it.
 Before I get to the 10 reasons to like the new Twitter, you probably don’t see it yet.
 Here’s the word from Twitter on why, and how you can get into the New Twitter cool kids as well.
 For now, you need to download and use their new iPhone or Android app – which is how I got in.
 But if that’s not for you, here’s a good summary.